Close

 For those with a hearing difficulty such as tinnitus.

 They will be given a device with headphones to listen to white noise for periods of their choosing during the exam.
-The school will determine the source of ‘white noise’
+The school will determine the source of ‘white noise.’

-Enlarged font
+Enlarged font/paper

 For those with a visual impairment, they may require a paper especially printed to access their exam.

 Use in exams and tests.
+They may have handouts with enlarged fonts, in class.

 Coloured Paper